Kenzie-Nice/Kenzie_Nice_2.0.github.io/README.md

   <h1 class="canvas">This is a page about cups</h1>

   <p class="text-blue">We use cups all the time; as humans, we have had cups around for our entire existence.
 Fun, right?
 Did you know that the oldest cups ever found are actually made from skull caps!!
-    <span class="hover-text">It leaves us to question though what and where these skulls came from.</span>
+    <span class="hover-text">It leaves us to question though what and where these skulls came from though.</span>
   </p>

   <p id="paragraph">There are many types of cups.
 Mugs, Coffee Cups, Teacups, Paper cups</p>